FoldingText/foldingtext.github.com/sdk/plugins/index.md

 3. Develop using the SDK Runner for live refresh, to set breakpoints, and to step into FoldingText's uncompressed code.

 4. Click the SDK Runner's "SDK Sources" link to browse FoldingText's uncompressed source code.
-See how the internals work, and look for places where you plugin code can join the fun.
+See how the internals work, and look for places where your plugin can join the fun.

 5. Ask questions in the [Extensions](http://support.foldingtext.com/discussions/extensions) support forum.

 ## Open and Messy

-FoldingText plugin development is wide open and messy.
+FoldingText plugin development is open and messy.
 The entire codebase is exposed to plugins, you have the same view of the system that I do.
 There is limited documentation, lots of mess, and no backward compatibility promises.

 How can this work?